RALEIGH (WTVD) -- North Carolina's highest court is considering whether a Raleigh man convicted of killing his pregnant wife should get a new trial.

-At Jason Young's first trial in 2011, a jury couldn't come to a verdict, deadlocking 8-to-4 for acquittal.
+Young was convicted of killing Michelle in March, 2012.
+At his first trial in 2011, a jury couldn't come to a verdict deadlocking 8-to-4 for acquittal.
 Eight months later, he was tried again and convicted, after prosecutors introduced evidence that wasn't used in the first trial.